mrazjava/booklink-openlibrary/README.md

 ## Architecture
 The goal of booklink data integration is to provide author/book data to the backend over the unified API.
-This is accomplished by implementing `booklink-depot-schema` over REST which the backend can call.
+This is accomplished by implementing [booklink-depot-api](https://github.com/mrazjava/booklink-depot-api) over REST which the backend can call.
 The internals of data import, and the underlying persistent store are unique details of each implementation.
-Each data integration is just a single maven project which builds into two executables: `import` which runs and exits immediately after process is finished, and 2) `depot` which is a standard spring boot REST app which exposes integrated data behind the `booklink-depot-schema`.
+Each data integration is just a single maven project which builds into two executables: `import` which runs and exits immediately after process is finished, and 2) `depot` which is a standard spring boot REST app which exposes integrated data behind the `booklink-depot-api`.

 It is up to the backend to decide which integration to use for what purpose and when.
 Since the backend talks to depot endpoints which provide a unified interface, it doesn't know the underlying implementation of the depot itself nor what